 Queen's University Belfast accepts a wide range of qualifications and subjects.
 To find out more about specific entrance requirements for each individual course pathway, please refer to www.qub.ac.uk/courses/undergraduate/.
 Entrance requirements vary between courses and are subject to change.

 All participants who successfully complete the programme will receive a guaranteed conditional offer for their chosen course within their Pathway.
 Based on their performance on the assessed residential programme students may receive an offer with reduced entrance requirements which may be up to two A-level grades (or equivalent) lower than the standard undergraduate admissions requirements for that course.
+Students applying to the Medicine and Dentistry courses will receive a guaranteed Interview (as opposed to a guaranteed conditional offer) and a maximum of one grade reduction upon a successful interview.

 All costs for the programme including travel, accommodation and catering costs will be covered by Queen's University as part of its commitment to Widening Participation.